When you are going to Sri Lanka you want to experience the cultural, religious and spiritual heritage in some way – maybe your way.

 Out of the temple, moving around to sightseeing, you’ll see a lot of families with their picnic, children playing.
 You continue to walk around the lake, feeling refreshed and observing the families on their free time.

-Not far from the temple, we found a traditional tea house… the walls are covered by colourful boxes of tea.
-On the first floor you can enjoy a tea made on the moment and feel transported to some hundred years ago.
+Not far from the temple, I found a traditional tea house… the walls are covered by colourful boxes of tea.
+On the first floor, you can enjoy a tea made at the moment and feel transported to some hundred years ago.
 Inspired by the boxes illustrations, you can imagine a romantic view of the tea plantations or the couples having tea on their Sunday clothes.

-We love markets, so here we go finding the local one: we love the colours, the diversity, all that is different from what we have in our daily life.
+I love markets, so here I go finding the local one: I love the colours, the diversity, all that is different from what I have in our daily life.
 Of course, a lot of what happens in these traditional markets are dissonant from your concepts and beliefs, but it’s the place where you see real-life happening and learn more about people and habits.

 If you’re a coffee fan don’t hesitate to visit Natural Coffee.
-If you’re not, be tempted, as they have much more to offer (snacks, drinks, waffles, ice-cream…).
+If you’re not, be tempted, as they have much more to offer (snacks, drinks, waffles, ice cream…).
 It is a welcoming place, with thematic decoration, a good place to rest for a while and restore energy.
-As fair-trade promoters, they contribute to a better coffee chain and create more value to local communities.
+As fair-trade promoters, they contribute to a better coffee chain and create more value for local communities.
 Try it!

 Beautiful and engaging handcraft store